 Development art and culture strategy plan.
-Our people centered planning department will engage and work with developers to incorporate public art by local artists in new developments.
+Our people centered planning department will engage and work with developers so conference rooms and lobby spaces are made available to artists after work hours for rehearsal, and local artists are featured in new developments.
 Our neighborhood stabilization plans will seek to include artist housing and studio space across the city.

 Create Partnerships through our new Procurement Office.
 Universities and institutions will be paired with artists and/or creative non-profits for collaboration.